Why is constrained neural language generation particularly challenging?: Problem Definitions

 \subsection{Conditional Text Generation}

-Conditional text generation manipulates attributes of the generated content depending on specific contexts or user needs, and allows the data generation process to focus on specific modes of the data.
+Conditional text generation manipulates attributes of the generated content depending on specific contexts or user needs, and it allows the data generation process to focus on specific modes of the data.
 Conditioning the generative model on additional information makes it possible to generate texts which satisfy given \textit{input} conditions and meet desired attributes.
 In the literature conditional text generation is sometimes referred to as context-dependent text generation.
 While the word context may carry different semantics for different readers, in this survey we consider as context only attributes which are inherently external to the model itself; model intrinsic attributes such as for example, the history of past generated words, is already included in the formulation of generic text generation.
-For example, context attributes used for conditioning generated texts are the \textit{source sentence} in machine translation, the \textit{conversational history} in dialogue systems, the \textit{input document} in text summarization and text simplification, the \textit{input question} in question answering systems, or contextual information such as \textit{product, time}, and \textit{location} in review generation.
+For example, context attributes used for conditioning generated texts are the \textit{source sentence} in machine translation, the \textit{conversational history} in dialogue systems, the \textit{input document} in text summarization and text simplification, the \textit{input question} in question answering systems, the \textit{prompt} given to a large language model, or contextual information such as \textit{product, time}, and \textit{location} in review generation.Essentially, conditional text generation is a form of sequence-to-sequence generation, given the input condition is a text sequence and the goal is to generate another output sequence.

-Conditional text generation models add a contextual variable or attribute code $c$ to the probabilistic model $p(x)$ transforming it into a conditional probability model $p(x|c)$, which can be auto-regressively decomposed using the chain rule of probability $p(x|c)=\prod_{i=1}^{n}p(x_i|x_{<i}, c)$.
-When $p(x|c)$ is modeled by a neural network with parameters $\theta$, the model minimizes the negative log-likelihood loss function accounting for the attribute code $c$: $ \mathcal{L}(D)=-\sum_{k=1}^{|D|}\log p_{\theta}(x_i^k|x_{<i}^{k}, c^{k})$.
+Conditional text generation models add a contextual variable or attribute code $c$ to the probabilistic model $p(\bm{x})$ transforming it into a conditional probability model $p(\bm{x}|c)$, which can be auto-regressively decomposed using the chain rule of probability $p(\bm{x}|c)=\prod_{i=1}^{n}p(x_i|\bm{x}_{<i}, c)$.
+When $p(\bm{x}|c)$ is modeled by a neural network with parameters $\theta$, the model minimizes the negative log-likelihood loss function accounting for the attribute code $c$: $ \mathcal{L}(D)=-\sum_{k=1}^{|D|}\sum_{i=1}^{N_k}\log p_{\theta}(x_i^k|\bm{x}_{<i}^{k}, c^{k})$.
 Besides generation, conditional models can also be used as generative classifiers to compute $p(c|x_{<i})$ by applying Bayes rule.